algolia/vue-keen-dashboards/README.md

 }
 ```

 Save the user.
-Now, when they log in, the Mashboard JavaScript application can fetch these values from their Auth0 profile and begin to make API calls.
+Now, when they log in, the vue-keen-dashboards JavaScript application can fetch these values from their Auth0 profile and begin to make API calls.

 In your development environment, log out and log back in to make sure the keys are in the profile.